ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 x = 10        # x is now an int
 x = "hello"   # now x is a str (Python allowed us to reassign a different type) print(x)      # Output: hello
+## hello
 ```

 Python will infer the type of `x` from whatever value it’s holding at the moment.
 Here `x` started as an integer and later became a string.
 This is perfectly valid in Python.
-The flexibility of dynamic typing makes it easy to write quick scripts and prototype, because you don’t have to constantly specify types – the interpreter figures it out as the program runs ([Precision Python](https://dzone.com/articles/typing-in-python#:~:text=Python%27s%20dynamic%20typing%20is%20a,to%20understand%20and%20work%20with)).
+The flexibility of dynamic typing makes it easy to write quick scripts and prototype, because you don’t have to constantly specify types--the interpreter figures it out as the program runs ([Precision Python](https://dzone.com/articles/typing-in-python#:~:text=Python%27s%20dynamic%20typing%20is%20a,to%20understand%20and%20work%20with)).

 The example above shows Python’s _dynamic_ nature: you can assign a value of any type to `x`, and later even assign a value of a different type to the same `x`.
 However, this flexibility comes at a price.